Selena: Murder

 The Quintanilla family appointed Yolanda Saldívar as manager of Selena's boutiques in early 1994.
 Eight months later, Selena signed Saldívar as her registered agent in San Antonio, Texas.
 After the agreement, Saldívar moved from San Antonio to Corpus Christi to be closer to Selena.
 In December 1994, the boutiques began to suffer after the number of staff for both stores had decreased.
 According to staff members, Saldívar often dismissed employees she disliked.
 Employees at the stores regularly complained about Saldívar's behavior to Selena, who dismissed the claims, believing Saldívar would not negatively impose erratic decisions on Selena's fashion venture.

 According to Quintanilla Jr., the staff later turned their attention to him and began informing him about Saldívar's behavior.
 Quintanilla Jr. took the claims seriously; he told Selena to "be careful" and said Saldívar might not be a good influence.
 Selena dismissed her father's inquiries because he had often distrusted people in the past.
 By January 1995, Selena's fashion designer Martin Gomez, her cousin Debra Ramirez, and clients had expressed their concerns over Saldívar's behavior and management skills.
 During an interview with Saldívar in 1995, reporters from The Dallas Morning News said her devotion to Selena bordered on obsession.

-According to Quintanilla Jr., in January 1995, he began receiving telephone calls from fans who said they had paid for membership in the Selena fan club and had received nothing in return for it, and he began an investigation.
+According to Quintanilla Jr., in January 1995, he began receiving telephone calls from fans who said they had paid for membership in the Selena fan club and had received nothing in return for it, prompting him to launch an investigation.
 Quintanilla Jr. discovered that Saldívar had embezzled more than $30,000 via forged checks from both the fan club and the boutiques.
 Quintanilla Jr. held a meeting with Selena and Suzette on the night of March 9 at Q-Productions to confront Saldívar.
 Quintanilla Jr. presented Saldívar with the inconsistencies about the disappeared funds.
 Quintanilla Jr. told her that if she did not provide evidence that disproved his accusations, he would involve the local police.
 Quintanilla Jr. banned Saldívar from having any contact with Selena.
-However, Selena did not want to dissolve their friendship; she thought Saldívar was essential to the success of the clothing line in Mexico.
+However, Selena did not want to dissolve their friendship, as she thought Saldívar was essential to the success of the clothing line in Mexico.
 Selena also wanted to keep her close because she had bank records, statements, and financial records necessary for tax preparation.